vaidis/OpenBSD-Port-Opener/README.md

 ![Port Forward Opener](./forward_opener.png)

-This setup allow external users to connect to internal servers through port forwarding.
+This setup allows external users to connect through port forwarding to internal servers.

-Usefull for small offices when:
+Useful for small offices when:

 - You cannot use vpn
 - You don't like port knocking